mikesmall/mars_rover/README.md

 # Mars Rover

+For now, the program works for a single Rover object only.

+Use rover1.txt and rover2.txt for inputs.

 ## Submission Instructions

 Email a zip file containing everything needed to build and execute your application and tests to [#####].
 Please include any instructions that we might need to get your application running.